 Electronic closings offer e-signatures (signing a screen instead of using an actual pen and paper).
 The level of assistance depends on who attends or is available.
 It is highly advised not just to receive a closing package, e-sign it, and send it back without anyone explaining the documents.

 Remember, just because a buyer has signed the closing documents, the home does not belong to the buyer yet.
 There are additional steps involved.
 First is the seller must also sign their documents.
 There’s more needed to finalize the transaction and make it official.

 Purchase Funding and Recording Explained

 Now, everyone has signed the paperwork.
-The buyer has provided their cash to close.
-Another step includes the mortgage lender providing the funds for the loan.
-Simply put, the lender wires these funds to the entity handling the closing.
-Lender funds, buyer’s cash to close, and any earnest money deposit are combined in a trust account.
-Once the company managing the closing and recording has access to all funds, recording may happen.
+The buyer has provided their cash to close, and we provide the funds for the loan.
+Simply put, we wire these funds to the entity handling the closing.

 The recording is the final step, and it usually takes place on the closing day.
 Occasionally late in the day closings or ones that have delays, may record the following day.
-It is the process of updating the title search to verify nothing has changed since the prior search, recording the deed into the buyer’s name, and recording the mortgage(s).
-In addition to these requirements, there could be other items to record such as a power of attorney.
-Once the deed and mortgage are both recorded in the county’s register of deeds where the home is located, the house officially belongs to the buyer.
+It is the process of updating the title search to verify nothing has changed since the previous search, recording the deed into the buyer’s name, and recording the mortgage(s).
+In addition to these requirements, there could be other items to record, such as a power of attorney.
+Once the deed and mortgage are recorded in the county’s register of deeds, the house officially belongs to the buyer.